VI Rotorblade FAQs

 Q. Can the main rotor blades be shipped by UPS?

 A. The main rotor blades are typically too large for UPS shipment.
-When ordered separately, the tail rotor blades are usually shipped by UPS (within the United States).
+When ordered separately, the tail rotor blades are usually shipped by USPS or UPS (within the United States).

 Other interesting links: | heli/gyro plans | books/videos | Hot Specials